JRVeale/andrews-card-creator/README.md

 EXE Build Instructions

-- build with pyinstaller with the command pyinstaller -F card_creator.py in the Terminal
+- Build with pyinstaller with the command pyinstaller -F card_creator.py in the Terminal
+- Can be found in dist folder within source folder